-What is a General Purpose Hardware Security Module?
+What is a Hardware Security Module (HSM)?

 Hardware security modules (HSMs) are hardened, tamper-resistant hardware devices that secure cryptographic processes by generating, protecting, and managing keys used for encrypting and decrypting data and creating digital signatures and certificates.
 HSMs are tested, validated and certified to the highest security standards including FIPS 140-2 and Common Criteria.
 Entrust is a leading global provider of HSMs with the nShield General Purpose HSM product family.

 HSMs enable organizations to:

-What is an HSM as a service?
+What is HSM as a service or Cloud HSM?

-An HSM as a service is a subscription-based offering where customers can use a hardware security module in the cloud to generate, access, and protect their cryptographic key material, separately from sensitive data.
+HSM as a service is a subscription-based offering where customers can use a hardware security module in the cloud to generate, access, and protect their cryptographic key material, separately from sensitive data.
 The service offering typically provides the same level of protection as an on-premises deployment, while enabling more flexibility.
 Customers can transfer CapEx to OpEx, enabling them to only pay for the services they need, when they need them.

-What is Root of Trust?
+What is a Root of Trust?

 What is random number generation?